codepath/android_guides/Design-Support-Library.md

 #### Changes in Support Library v23.1

 - `TextInputLayout` and `EditText` now includes the ability to add a character counter.
-See [this section](http://guides.codepath.com/android/Working-with-the-EditText#adding-character-counting) of the guide.
+See [[this section|Working-with-the-EditText#adding-character-counting]] of the guide.

 - A `snap` flag can also be added to the list of scrolling effects declared in `AppBarLayout`.
-See [this guide](http://guides.codepath.com/android/Handling-Scrolls-with-CoordinatorLayout#responding-to-scroll-events) for an explanation.
+See [[this guide|Handling-Scrolls-with-CoordinatorLayout#responding-to-scroll-events]] for an explanation.

 - A `setOnDragListener()` method has been added to `AppBarLayout`.
 See [[this section|Handling-Scrolls-with-CoordinatorLayout#embedding-google-maps-in-appbarlayout]] for more details.